Designing quantum chemistry algorithms with just-in-time compilation: Introduction

 Beyond runtime performance, just-in-time compilation also offers substantial advantages to developers.
 JIT facilitates rapid prototyping and testing: since code is generated at runtime, one can easily benchmark different kernel variants, tiling strategies, or instruction sequences, without recompiling and linking the entire application.
 This accelerates development cycles, simplifies debugging, and lowers the barrier to contributing performance improvements across architectures.
-Furthermore, the developers are able to design novel algorithms which are not general enough under the AOT framework.
+Furthermore, developers can explore specialized algorithms that would be impractical to hand-code under the AOT model.
 In this paper, we demonstrate several algorithms due to this benefit.
 The development experience can be even further improved: Within a narrow area of application such as machine learning, SQL and GPU programming, one can design domain-specific languages (DSLs) via LLVM \cite{llvm}.
 Frameworks like TensorFlow\cite{tensorflow2015-whitepaper}, PyTorch\cite{pytorch}, JAX\cite{jax2018github}, and TVM incorporate their own DSLs—such as TensorFlow's GraphDef and XLA HLO, PyTorch's TorchScript and FX, JAX's JAXpr, and TVM's TIR—to represent algorithms in intermediate forms that enable aggressive optimization and efficient execution.
 These DSLs allow developers to write high-level code while benefiting from low-level performance tuning through JIT compilation and backend-specific code generation, bridging the gap between productivity and performance.